gatsbyjs/gatsby/docs/blog/2018-2-3-sites-with-headless-cms/index.md

 ## What is a headless CMS?

 <Pullquote citation="Deane Barker">
   A headless CMS does nothing but manage content.
-It doesn’t deliver content to humans at all.
+It doesn't deliver content to humans at all.
 Rather, it 'delivers' content to an application of some type.
-  Its immediate consumer is code, and it’s assumed that code will reformat the content for final delivery to a human.
+  Its immediate consumer is code, and it's assumed that code will reformat the content for final delivery to a human.
 </Pullquote>

 To add to Deane Barker's eloquent explanation in the quote above (see his article [here](https://gadgetopia.com/post/9743)), a headless CMS only handles two things--content and managing that content through admin screens.
-This means that a separate presentation layer (or “head”) like Gatsby must reformat the content for delivery to a CDN and then final delivery to humans.
+This means that a separate presentation layer (or "head") like Gatsby must reformat the content for delivery to a CDN and then final delivery to humans.

 _Note on how CMSs usually work:_ Most headless CMSs require you to create various structures for your content, typically called "content models", and then enter content into that structure.
 Content can include words, images, URLs, lists, etc. Then, outside of the CMS, you push this content through a presentation layer (GraphQL queries are one way to do this pushing).